-How to learn the Arabic language?
-What about an Islamic Civilization and Societies degree for language acquisition?
 This language and culture degree is available at Boston College.
 It is an interdisciplinary program for undergraduates interested in the breadth and depth of the Islamic World.
 Students will discover the surprising diversity of culture and interpretation in these countries, a diversity that will challenge their assumptions and enlarge their understanding.

 Are you a fan of linguistics?
 Here are the classes that will get you closer to your goal of learning the Arabic language and speaking like a native: